wkjagt/bkm/README.md

-# BKM : Browser bookmarks from the command line
+# BKM : Command line bookmark manager

 BKM is a small project of the "scratching my own itch type".
 I spend a lot of time in my terminal.
 Every time I needed to open a page in my  browser, I felt like I needed to be able to do this from the command line.
 Now I can.